statelyai/sketch/README.md

 ## Open Source

-Issues and pull requests are welcome.
+Issues and (non AI-generated) pull requests are welcome.
 Start with `CONTRIBUTING.md`, use the issue templates, and keep changes scoped and well-tested.

+> [!IMPORTANT]
+> Open an issue with context/prompt instead of opening an AI-generated PR.
+I can run Codex/Claude/etc myself.

-## Self-Hosting
+## License

-Self-hosting is possible, but the default experience is intentionally aligned with Stately services.
-For a custom deployment, you will need to provide your own hosting setup, storage strategy, and any registry/auth endpoints you want the UI to target.
+MIT